 Another new safety measure for Breakfast à la Art with Mickey & Friends is that the tables are spaced apart and Mickey and Friends do not stop at each table.
 They are introduced and then make some laps around.
 You can also grab photos of them by themselves.

-There is also a new modified menu with not as many options.
-However, you can request more than one entree.
+The modified menu has gotten more options as restrictions are being lifted and more restaurants are opening!
+Although it is a prix fixe menu, you can request more than one entree.
 So if you need a little something more, order something else in the prix fixe price.

 Topolino’s Terrace Character Breakfast Review

 So the newest character meal to hit Walt Disney World Resort is the character breakfast at Disney’s Riviera Resort.
 As soon as I saw pictures of the character outfits, I was already sold.

 Disney’s Riviera Resort has a European vibe is absolutely stunning as you walk in the doors.
 Head to the elevators and take a ride to Topolino’s Terrace.
 My friend, Patty, and I had just finished running the Walt Disney World 10K and this was our celebratory breakfast, and we were HUNGRY.

 We checked in at the podium and had to wait about 10 minutes to be seated.
 We opted for a late breakfast around 10:30 a.m., so the dining room wasn’t completely full.